Sciatica refers to pain involving a problem with the sciatic nerve.

-Sciatic Nerve conditions like sciatica are rated in three different categories based on the degree of severity of symptoms.
+Sciatic nerve conditions like sciatica are rated in three different categories based on the degree of severity of symptoms.
 As you can imagine, injuries that affect the spinal cord are considered to be much more severe than ones that don’t directly affect movement, the nerve root or cause incontinence.

 - Paralysis